Totalities of Infinite Sets

 {\bf Definition 2.\ Infinite real set totality formed from a two-step process.}\ \begin{itemize} [itemsep=-2pt] \item In Step 1, define three totalities: $\Omega_0$ if countable; $\Omega_{1/2}$ if uncountable with uncountable complement; and $\Omega_1$ if uncountable with countable complement. \item In Step 2, define four totalities, using the Step 1 totalities $\Omega_0$ and $\Omega_1$ but partitioning sets $A$ with Step 1 totality $\Omega_{1/2}$ into two totalities: $\Omega_{1/3}$ when every closed interval $B$ that contains $A$ has $B\backslash A$ uncountable; and $\Omega_{2/3}$ when there exists a closed interval $B$ that contains $A$ with $B\backslash A$ countable. \end{itemize} After Step 2, for example the Cantor set $C$ has totality $|C|=\Omega_{1/3}$, but any nonempty bounded interval $I$ has $|I|=\Omega_{2/3}$.
 Note that after each step in Definition 2, each set in a distinct totality still has a bijection between them but additional refinements further partition sets with equal cardinalities into extra totalities.\\

 {\bf $\S$ 3.} \textsc{\bf Comparing Totalities of Sets of Different Types.} We now use an alternative paradigm to compare sets of different types, such as comparing subsets of $\mathbb{R}$ with subsets of its power set $\mathbb{P}(\mathbb{R})$.
 Such comparisons may be considered important because, for example, they may reveal new understandings about how subsets within the two types compare -- beyond the ability to equate their cardinalities via a bijection between them.
-To compare infinite subsets of any space $X$ against the infinite subsets of $\mathbb{P}(X)$, we are thereby motivated to use a totality construction that satisfies four strategic goals: \begin{enumerate}[itemsep=-2pt] \item The totality should be well-defined as formulaically following from only topological properties of $X$. \item For any totality value $\Omega_t$ of a subset $\mathcal{P} \subseteq \mathbb{P}(X)$, there should exist a subset $A \subseteq X$ that also has totality $\Omega_t$.
+To compare infinite subsets of any space $X$ against infinite subsets of $\mathbb{P}(X)$, we desire totality constructions that satisfy four strategic goals: \begin{enumerate}[itemsep=-2pt] \item The totalities should formulaically follow from only topological properties of $X$. \item For any totality value $\Omega_t$ of a subset $\mathcal{P} \subseteq \mathbb{P}(X)$, there should exist a subset $A \subseteq X$ that also has totality $\Omega_t$.